Pickleball Gear

 Does the number of holes matter in a pickleball ball?

-The two aren't interchangeable.
-In fact, you wouldn't get very far trying to play pickleball with a paddle tennis ball.
+The two aren't interchangeable, and you wouldn't get very far trying to play pickleball with a padel ball.

 Wiffle balls vs pickleball balls

 Here's where things get a little harder.
-Wiffle balls are made of the same plastic and also feature holes, making them look very similar to pickleball balls.
-But they're not the same.
+Wiffle balls are made of the same plastic as pickleballs and also feature holes.
+They look very similar, but they're not the same.

 Each side of a wiffle ball usually has eight longer holes that help a pitcher add spin, while pickleballs feature between 26-40 round holes.